ATLAS Messaging

 ...

-This will just attach all your messages to a component for user code, which is fine in some situations and problematic in others.
+This will just attach all your messages to a component for user code (i.e. it will all appear to come from the same source), which is fine in some situations and problematic in others.
 If you use this for anything else than end-user analysis code you should probably define your own component just for that.
 That will both show the correct name with your messages and allow users to adjust the message level for it separately from other messages.
 Details can be found in the MessageCheck header.

 Changing message output levels